mohammadzainabbas/database-system-architecture-project/docs/DEBUG.md

 will redirect the logs to `~/Desktop/logfile` file.

 But in some cases, you won't see any output there.
-Because standard output was been disabled by your configuration.
+Because standard output was disabled by your configuration.

 To enable logging, you need to change your `postgresql.conf` file.